Tinnitus Causes & Treatment

 Is there a cure?

 Currently, there is no known tinnitus cure.
-But there are recommended ways to get relief, including counseling and sound therapy.
+But according to the American Tinnitus Association, there are recommended ways to get relief, including counseling and sound therapy.

 Proven tinnitus relief products are an effective part of any sound therapy.
 They utilize a customizable and comforting sound stimulus to soothe the annoying noises associated with tinnitus.